phumlanimabophe/loginFlutterA/README.md

 ## Getting Started

 CardSwipe and Gallary Basic App
-CardSwipe is a simple Flutter application that allows you to swipe through a set of images.
+It's a simple Flutter application that allows you to swipe through a set of images.

 Getting Started
 To get started with this app, you will need to clone the repository and open it in Flutter.